Build to Rent Apartment Construction is on the rise! Here’s how to access this sector on the ASX

 What are Build to Rent Apartments?

-As is self-explanatory from their name, these are apartments build exclusively to be rented.
+As is self-explanatory from their name, these are apartments built exclusively to be rented.
 They are owned by institutional landlords or funds.
 This business model is well established in other Western jurisdictions – worth 12% of housing stock in the US.
 It is less so in Australia, at just 0.4% of completed housing stock as of last year.
 Nonetheless, a few years ago, we saw Mirvac (ASX:MGR) – then and now the largest player on the ASX – struggle to even get one project off the ground.
 Things have improved since then, even if 2024 has been a year of retreat thus far.

 How prevalent are Build to Rent Apartments in Australia?